Yamaha MT-09: Related models

 Shun Miyazawa said buyers are moving away from the supersport bikes, adding, "(Yamaha) aim to create an older and younger brother and cousins (to the MT-09) - maybe the same capacity, but a slightly different concept".
 This was translated into the creation of the MT-07 (FZ-07 in North America), the XSR700, the XSR900 and the MT-10 (FZ-10 in North America).
+The MT-10 is using the same engine from R1, albeit detuned from the factory.

 Reception

 In Motor Cycle News, Michael Neeves said, "The MT-09 starts an exciting new era for Yamaha" and "The MT-09 is a roadster for all occasions.
 It’s fun".
 However, the ride-by-wire throttle was criticised as "snatchy".
 Cycle World's Kevin Cameron describes the styling as "V-Max meets Transformers Robot", "like a Supermono" and "an up-to-the-minute streetfighter, no bland revival of a 1970s' UJM.
 Call it a new synthesis."
 Cycle World named the FZ-09 'Best Standard' of 2015.

 In an MCN 5-bike group test in 2015, the testers felt that the MT-09 Tracer was a better bike and better value than its four competitors, namely: a Triumph Tiger 800XRx and a Tiger Sport, a Honda Crossrunner, and a Ducati Hyperstrada.

+The US online magazine Cycle World stated "Handling, too, feels more refined and solid than ever." about the 2021 model year and added "The 2021 MT-09 is much more than an update, even if it’s just slightly less than an absolutely complete redesign".